hackersanddesigners/octomode/README.md

 Octomode is a collective editing space for PDF making, using Etherpad, Paged.js and Flask.

+Inspired by the non-centralised, tentacular cognition capabilities of the octopus, we imagined a space in which the artificial boundaries of writing and designing can be crossed; where writing, editing and designing can be done in one environment simultaneously, allowing the format to influence the matter and vice-versa.

+While operating *in octomode*, we write/design collectively using an online real-time text editor called Etherpad.
+Etherpad is a free and open source tool that uses synchronization algorithms to merge our textual/design changes together.
+We use the word "pad" to refer to one single Etherpad document.
+Each change that is made on a pad is called a "changeset", which holds information about each character that is added and deleted, or each word that is turned into bold or italic.
+The changesets follow us while we write and think together, taking care of a kind of collectivity where we work towards *one* outcome together.

+While operating *in octomode* we work collectively in the sense of: sharing the same environment, blurring boundaries between roles and merging authorship, to become one tentacular entity.

 ## How to use Octomode?

 If you want to work collectively on making a PDF, you can use octomode.
 There is an instance installed here: <https://octomode.vvvvvvaria.org/>.
 You can write any name of in the input field, this will create a new octomode environment.